 These issues usually surface because, when installing Operators with the OpenShift Dedicated web console, the default behavior installs Operators that support the All namespaces install mode into the default

 openshift-operators global namespace.

-As a cluster administrator, you can bypass this default behavior manually by using the following workflow:
+you can bypass this default behavior manually by using the following workflow: